Taberone/LCS-Liberal-Overhaul-Rebalance/README.md

 **Backup your Art folder before installing!
 Read the ModdingChanges.txt file!**

 To install: **Download from the Releases Section!** Place everything except README.MD into the "Art" Folder of your Liberal Crime Squad installation.

+Downloads from the main page are "experimental" or "work in progress" and may or may not work, so download from the Releases.